-Certain directors of the Company are also directors of other reporting issuers, as follows:
+A director of the Company is also a director of another reporting issuer, as follows:

-Director Other Reporting Issuers

-David Wolfin Avino Silver & Gold Mines Ltd. Berkley Renewables Inc. Cresval Capital Corp.
-Coral Gold Resources Ltd. Great Thunder Gold Corp.
+Director Other Reporting Issuers David Wolfin Avino Silver & Gold Mines Ltd.

-Brian Johnston Upper Street Marketing

 Orientation and Continuing Education

 New Board members receive an orientation package which includes reports on operations and results, and public disclosure filings by the Company.
 Board meetings are sometimes held at the Company's offices and, from time to time, are combined with presentations by the Company's management to give the directors additional insight into the Company's business.
 In addition, management of the Company makes itself available for discussion with all Board members.